brunothelima/vue-forme/README.md

   - Open composable functions ```createForme``` and ```useForme``` for custom form components

 ## Basic usage with ```<forme />``` component:
-  The easiest way to start with forme is using the ```<forme />``` component.
-Symply import it into your code and give it a schema object to work with, like the example below.
+  The easiest way to start with forme is by using it's ```<forme />``` component.
+Symply import it into your code and give it a schema object to work with, like in the example below.

   **MyCustomForm.vue**
   ```html